Relay in BMS Systems – Your Easy Guide in 2026

 With a relay, building maintenance staff can easily monitor and control HVAC, lighting, and security systems from a central location.

 However, the relay in building management systems is not a one-size-fits-all solution.
-Different relays may be required depending on the type of building and its unique needs.
+Different relays may be required depending on the building type and its unique needs.

 Therefore, building owners and managers must work with experts in the field to identify the right relay solution for their buildings.